 - Please complete this form as you load your animals to reduce waiting.
-This completed form will be required for each load at the unloading area.
-Superintendents and vets will check in animals in this area only. - Review animal health rules and attach copies of the vet inspection certificates (when required) and/or test papers as they must be kept on file at the Waupaca County Fair per Department of Agricultural, Trade & Consumer Protection rules and regulations.
-Certificate copies will not be returned to exhibitors. - Fair participants and/or animals cannot collect premiums from multiple county fairs.
-Exhibitors are responsible for notifying the Waupaca County Fair if they have entered the same animal in a different county fair.
+This completed form will be required for each load at 0 the unloading area.
+Superintendents and vets will check in animals in this area only. - Review animal health rules and attach copies of the vet inspection certificates (when required) and/or test papers as they 0 must be kept on file at the Waupaca County Fair per Department of Agricultural, Trade & Consumer Protection rules and regulations.
+Certificate copies will not be returned to exhibitors.